 Who is it for?

 All creative students interested in lens-based media in particular, and the visual arts in general.

-In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject OR, on an individual basis, an interview with art staff.
+In addition to the general entrance requirements, the department requires grade 4 or above for a visual art or design based subject OR on an individual basis.
 Students most provide their own SLR camera.
 Photography can be combined with fine art or graphic communication.

 This is a two year course with an emphasis in year one on technical skills, alongside risk taking and creativity.
 There are a number of practical projects concentrating on visual literacy in various forms of the photographic medium which includes: pin-hole cameras, black and white darkroom processes, studio lighting and digital imaging.
 Students are required to develop a critical understanding of the works of significant photographic artists through research and referencing, as well as developing practical and technical knowledge.
 It is hoped that a number of exciting and beautiful images will be made during the course.

 Year two starts in the summer term with a series of illustrated lectures on the history of photography.
 Students are required to write up their notes to be displayed in their sketchbooks, and eventually to choose a topic for further personal research and study.
 This culminates in an illustrated essay called the ‘Personal Investigation’.
 The first draft of this essay must be presented at the start of year 13 as a requirement of continuing the course.
 The final, professionally printed Personal Investigation must be completed by half term in October, along with a personal practical project that in some way links to the written study.
 For the remainder of the course, students are then expected to initiate ideas around their own personal interests and, liaise with staff, manage their time well and fully research and back up their ideas outside of the lessons.
 At this level the teacher’s role switches from ‘instructor’ to ‘adviser’ and ‘facilitator’.
 At the end of the course, students should have produced a high quality visual portfolio of photographic images.